The Plain English Speaking Award

 ---|---|

-Finally, if you're thinking about entering next year, there's more information on how the competition runs below.
-Please note that you can also access all the information as a PDF by downloading the 2023 Plain English Speaking Award information guide (PDF, 550.13 KB).
+You can watch the entire state final, and if you missed out this year, you can read all the details on how the competition runs below and also access all the information as a PDF by downloading the 2024 Plain English Speaking Award information guide (PDF 582.95 KB)

 Competition information

 The Plain English Speaking Award aims to encourage the use of clear and effective spoken English.
 Since its inception in 1978, the competition has provided an invaluable opportunity for NSW senior students to improve their confidence and to develop their speech-writing and public speaking skills.
-This year we hope to return to face-to-face local and regional finals with some online options available to accommodate all of our speakers across the state.
+In 2024 the competition will run as series of face-to-face local and regional finals, though there’ll be an option to compete online if the nearest event is too far away or the date doesn’t work for your school.

 - Who is eligible to compete?